Because your knowledge creates knowledge

 Because you make a valuable contribution.

-• You encourage the expression of your students’ talents outside the classroom with a minimum investment of time on your part.
+• You encourage the expression of your students’ talents outside the classroom with a minimal investment of time on your part.

 • You lay the groundwork for further studies or a career in the respective field area.